 You may be wondering what the big deal is about peat.
 Peat forms from semi-decomposed plant material, in waterlogged oxygen-poor bogs at about a rate of 1mm a year.
 Peat bogs are unique habitats, home to all sorts of rare plants, animals and invertebrates that you seldom find outside of peat bogs.
 And the other completely amazing thing about peat bogs is that they act as carbon sinks – capturing all the carbon that plants absorb while they grow.

-To meet demand from gardeners, acres upon acres of peat bogs across the UK have been drained and dug up.
+To meet demand from gardeners, acres upon acres of peat bogs across the UK have been drained and dug up to make compost.
 As peat bogs form at such a slow rate, this rate of extraction is completely unsustainable, meaning that peat bogs are now one of the most threatened landscapes in the UK.

 Using peat-free compost sounds like a total no-brainer, right?
 You’d think so, but whilst sales of peat-free and reduced peat compost are on the rise, gardeners still account for the highest use of peat in the UK.
 And just two months ago Which?
-Magazine told it’s readers not to bother with peat-free compost varieties.
-Yet there plenty of feasible alternatives to peat compost out there.
+Magazine told its readers not to bother with peat-free compost varieties.
+Yet there are plenty of feasible alternatives to peat compost out there.

 The best thing to do is have a look at your local garden centre to see what they have.
-Do take care: some compost bags may be labelled as “eco-friendly” but unless it’s specifically labelled as peat free then you might be surprised to know that even these “eco-friendly” bags could contain as much as 70 to 100% peat.
+Do take care.
+Some compost bags may be labelled as “eco-friendly”.
+However, unless it’s specifically labelled as peat-free then you might be surprised to know that even these “eco-friendly” compost bags could contain as much as 70% to 100% peat.

 If your local garden centre doesn’t stock any tell them that you’d like them to stock 100% peat-free compost.
-If they won’t order any in then online brands selling 100% peat free soil include Carbon Gold and Earth Cycle.
+If they won’t order any in then online brands selling 100% peat-free soil include Carbon Gold and Earth Cycle.
 I’ve also found this article to be incredibly helpful.

 Some people say they don’t like using peat-free compost as it doesn’t give them the yield that they’re looking for.
 To be honest we’ve noticed no difference in what we grow.

 If you don’t want to fork out (pun intended!) for the peat-free compost, then you could try home-made compost, bark, coir, or wood waste.
-Alternatively you could buy a bag of peat-free compost and make it go further by mixing it with some home-made compost or coir.
+Alternatively, you could buy a bag of peat-free compost and make it go further by mixing it with some home-made compost or coir.